How To: Candle Refill Kit

 ✨ Wick Stickers

-Depending on the kit you snagged, you might have some extras like a metal pitcher, wick straighteners, wooden spoons, and the cutest lil' aprons!
-If these didn't come in your kit, feel free to use what you have at home and on hand.
+Depending on the kit you purchased, you might have some extras such as a metal pitcher, wick straighteners, wooden spoons, or even the cutest lil' aprons!
+If these didn't come in your kit, no worries!
+Feel free to use what you have at home and on hand.

 Step 1: Cleaning

-If you are re-using a previous antique candle or mason jar you'll want to make sure your jar is fresh + squeaky clean for your new candle! 🧼 If it's a previous mason jar or vessel from us, start by soaking the interior of the jar in hot water until the glue at the base of the wick becomes soft.
-Scrub and repeat until the glue is completely removed.
-Next, hand wash your vessel with degreaser soap and dry! 🙌
+If you are re-using a used antique candle or mason jar, you'll want to make sure your jar is fresh & squeaky clean for your new candle! 🧼 If it's an old mason jar or vessel from us, start by soaking the interior of the jar in hot water until the glue at the base of the wick becomes soft and any remaining wax residue melts.
+Scrub and repeat until the glue and wax residue is completely removed.
+Next, hand wash your vessel with degreaser soap and dry.

 Step 2: Wicking

-Place your sparklin' clean vessel on a flat level surface and grab your wicks! ✨ Place the sticker you received on the bottom of your wick and press the wick into the bottom of the jar as centered as possible. 📏 It's important to keep the wick 3.5" away from the container.
+Place your sparklin' clean vessel on a flat level surface and grab your wicks!
+Place the sticker you received on the bottom of your wick and press the wick into the bottom of the jar, making sure it's as centered as possible.
+It's important to keep the wick 3.5" away from the container.
 If you have a larger vessel that requires 2+ wicks, make sure to space out the wicks 2" from each other.
 This helps ensure a safe, even burn.
-Congrats... you just wicked your very own candle, friend! 🎉
+Congrats...you just wicked your very own candle, friend! 🎉

 Step 3: Melting + Pouring

-Now, it's time for the REAL fun! 🎉 Place your non-stick pot onto your stove and turn it on low heat.
-Grab your spoon and stir constantly until the wax is completely melted. 🥄 Using a pot that has a pour spout is going to be easiest.
+Now, it's time for the REAL fun!
+Place a non-stick pot onto your stove and turn it on low heat.
+(DO NOT microwave your wax bags to melt the wax.)
+Grab a spoon and stir constantly until the wax is completely melted.
+Using a pot that has a pour spout is going to be easiest, or you can transfer the wax to a non-stick/glass pitcher.
 If you don't have one, you can snag one in our Candle Making Kit.
-Slowly pour (but FULLY commit 🤣) the wax into your jar!
+Next, slowly (but FULLY committed 🤣) pour the wax into your jar!

 Step 4: Enjoy!

 Do you feel like a pro yet?! 🤩 We truly can't wait to see all of the beautiful, clean-burnin' and yummy smellin' candles you make.
-Share them with our team at contact@antiquecandleco.com or leave a review / share your photos here! 💕
+Share them with our team at contact@antiquecandleco.com, or tag us on Instagram!💕

 How long does it take for the candle to cure?
 Excited to use my kit!!!!